Volcano (1997 film): Reception

-Janet Maslin wrote in The New York Times, "Volcano begins so excitably and hurtles so quickly into fiery pandemonium," but noted that "in the disaster realm, it's not easy to have it all.
+Janet Maslin wrote in The New York Times, "Volcano begins so excitably and hurtles so quickly into fiery pandemonium" but "in the disaster realm, it's not easy to have it all.
 A film this technically clever can't get away with patronizing and familiar genre cliches."
 Roger Ebert in the Chicago Sun-Times called the film a "surprisingly cheesy disaster epic" while musing, "The lava keeps flowing for much of the movie, never looking convincing.
 I loved it when the firemen aimed their hoses way offscreen into the middle of the lava flow, instead of maybe aiming them at the leading edge of the lava—which they couldn't do, because the lava was a visual effect, and not really there."
-In the San Francisco Chronicle, Mick LaSalle wrote that "Things go bad after Volcano plays its last card — the lava — and from there it has nothing to show but more of the same."
+In the San Francisco Chronicle, Mick LaSalle wrote that "Things go bad after Volcano plays its last card—the lava—and from there it has nothing to show but more of the same."
 Owen Gleiberman of Entertainment Weekly said, "Volcano is cheese, all right, but it's tangy cheese.
 I'm not sure I've ever seen a disaster movie in which special effects this realistic and accomplished were put to the service of a premise this outlandish."